pallets/jinja/docs/faq.rst

 Python 2.3 is missing a lot of features that are used heavily in Jinja2.
 This decision was made as with the upcoming Python 2.6 and 3.0 versions it becomes harder to maintain the code for older Python versions.
-If you really need Python 2.3 support you either have to use `Jinja 1`_ or other templating engines that still support 2.3.
+If you really need Python 2.3 support you either have to use `Jinja 1`_ or other template engines that still support 2.3.

-Python 2.4/2.5/3.1/3.2 support was removed when we switched to supporting Python 2 and 3 by the same sourcecode (without using 2to3).
-It was required to drop support because only Python 2.6/2.7 and >=3.3 support byte and unicode literals in a way compatible to each other version.
+Python 2.4/2.5/3.1/3.2 support was removed when we switched to supporting Python 2 and 3 by the same source code (without using 2to3).
+It was required to drop support because only Python 2.6/2.7 and >=3.3 support byte and Unicode literals in a way compatible to each other version.
 If you really need support for older Python 2 (or 3) versions, you can just use Jinja2 2.6.